yashkapoor72/binaryCameraRecorder/gstreamer/subprojects/gst-docs/markdown/plugin-development/advanced/allocation.md

     `GstVideoInfo.stride` and `GST_VIDEO_INFO_PLANE_HEIGHT()`.
   6. *v4l2src*: configure its driver to produce data matching those requirements, if possible.
-    If not, driver will produce buffers using its own layout but `omxvideoenc` will have to copy each input buffer to fit its requirements.
+    If not, driver will produce buffers using its own layout but `v4l2h264enc` will have to copy each input buffer to fit its requirements.